 As we mention above, the original Apple TV was announced in January 2007, shipping in March 2007, making this year it’s tenth anniversary (we think Apple could be planning a new Apple TV to celebrate this milestone).
-A lot has changed in the past ten years, initially Apple referred to the Apple TV as a hobby product, but recently it has become a much more significant part of Apple’s business.
+A lot has changed in the past ten years, initially Apple referred to the Apple TV as a hobby product, but in recent years it has become a much more significant part of Apple’s business.

 In fact, TV was an area of great interest to Apple’s late co-founder and CEO Steve Jobs, who told his biographer Walter Isaacson: "I'd like to create an integrated television set that is completely easy to use… It will have the simplest use interface you could imagine.
 I finally cracked it."
 The appearance of this quote in the Steve Jobs biography lead to years of speculation that Apple would launch a TV set.
 Despite those rumours, an Apple TV set never appeared, but Apple remained interested in the area.

 Apple CEO Tim Cook said in September 2014: "Think how much your life has changed, and all the things around you that have changed, and yet TV, when you go into the living room to watch TV or wherever it may be, it almost feels like you're rewinding the clock and you've entered a time capsule and you're going backwards.
 The interface is terrible, I mean it's awful.
 You watch things when they come on unless you remember to record them."